Take advantage of bulk discounts of up to 20%. No code needed!

 Why do you need proteins?

 Proteins also provide energy.
 One gram of protein provides 4 kilocalories (kcal).
-However, providing energy is not the main function of proteins – that is more the role of carbohydrate and fedIn situations of energy deficiency, such as strict diets or extreme athletic exertion, your body may start using protein as an energy source.
+However, providing energy is not the main function of proteins – that is more the role of carbohydrate and fatsIn situations of energy deficiency, such as strict diets or extreme athletic exertion, your body may start using protein as an energy source.
 However, this comes at the expense of muscle mass, as muscle is broken down to release energy.

 What happens in your muscles during exercise?